Skip to content

 DEEGCG (Epigallocatechingallat)

-EGCG is the most abundant catechin in green tea and a polyphenol with antioxidant, anti-inflammatory, and AMPK-modulating activity.
-Observational data link green tea consumption to lower cardiovascular and all-cause mortality.
-Trials of EGCG supplements show small effects on lipids, blood pressure, and body weight.
-High-dose extracts (typically above 800 mg EGCG/day) have been associated with liver enzyme elevations and hepatotoxicity; the European Food Safety Authority (EFSA) has identified this threshold as a safety concern and the EU has imposed limits on EGCG in food supplements.
-Direct evidence for human longevity from isolated EGCG remains limited.
+EGCG (epigallocatechin gallate) is the most abundant catechin in green tea.
+It is a polyphenol.
+It has antioxidant, anti-inflammatory, and AMPK-tuning activity.
+Observational data link green tea drinking to lower heart and all-cause death.
+Trials of EGCG supplements show only small effects.
+They nudge your cholesterol, blood pressure, and body weight.
+But high-dose extracts can harm the liver.
+Doses above about 800 mg of EGCG a day have been tied to raised liver enzymes and liver injury.
+The European Food Safety Authority (EFSA) flagged that threshold as a safety concern.
+And the EU has capped EGCG in food supplements.
+Direct evidence that isolated EGCG extends human lifespan is still limited.

 Sources